onnx/onnx-tensorflow/doc/CLI.md

 #### From Tensorflow to ONNX:

 - Use frozen pb:
-`onnx-tf convert -t onnx -i /path/to/input.pb -o /path/to/output.onnx --ignore_unimplemented True`
+`onnx-tf convert -t onnx -i /path/to/input.pb -o /path/to/output.onnx`

 - Use ckpt:
-`onnx-tf convert -t onnx -i /path/to/input.ckpt -o /path/to/output.onnx --ignore_unimplemented True` (`/path/to` folder should contain files: `checkpoint`, `*.ckpt-{step}.data-*`, `*.ckpt-{step}.index`, `.ckpt-{step}.meta`)
+`onnx-tf convert -t onnx -i /path/to/input.ckpt -o /path/to/output.onnx` (`/path/to` folder should contain files: `checkpoint`, `*.ckpt-{step}.data-*`, `*.ckpt-{step}.index`, `.ckpt-{step}.meta`)

 #### From ONNX to Tensorflow: